bdeckard92/dupUT/02-Lesson-Plans/22-State/README.md

 * In the state management activities, emphasis is placed on having the students refer to the documentation.
 Explain that on the job, it is important to be able to use documentation to find information on specific issues and then apply that information to their own code.

-* Information about the final group project, Project 03, must be communicated during this week's second virtual class!
+* You must communicate information about the final group project, Project 03, during this week's second virtual class:

-  * For this project, students will self-assign themselves into groups of 3.
+  * For this project, students will self-assign themselves into groups of three.
 Be ready to step in and help create groups as necessary.

   * Review the [project requirements](../../01-Class-Content/22-State/04-Supplemental/Project-Requirements.md).